Install Kubernetes using kubeadm

 -

-Certain ports are open on your machines.
+Certain ports are open on the machines.

 Table 1.
 Control plane Protocol